getartistry/artistry/wp-content/plugins/mycurator/README.txt

 == Changelog ==

+= 3.1 =
+* Link Post Title and Image to original article, not single post page.
+Theme must use standard WP filters for links to work.
+* Open original article links in new tab, including post title/image if set.
+* Option to delete saved full text articles in Admin tab
+* Fixes to creating Sources and other minor php warnings

 = 3.0 =
 * Complete revamp of menus compressing like items into Topics and Sources menu items
 * Set Up Wizard gets your first Topic and Sources up fast, collecting articles within minutes